 It is open to postgraduates with a four year degree in a related discipline or who have, in the opinion of the Higher Degree Committee, acquired equivalent qualifications or experience.
-Prior study of biochemistry is required for the course.
+Prior study of biochemistry is required for the program.

-The course consists of lectures, tutorials, practical sessions, case history studies and a supervised project.
+The program consists of lectures, tutorials, practical sessions, case history studies and a supervised project.
 The minimum period of registration before the award of the degree is two sessions for full-time students and four sessions for part-time students.
-In 1996 the course will also be offered for part-time study by distance education.

-An acceptable course would be a program of subjects involving a minimum of 18 hours per week for two sessions for full-time students or a minimum of 9 hours per week for four sessions for part-time students.
 Choice of units is dependent on the background of the student.
-Pharmacology Principles (PHPH5461) must be taken by students who have not completed an approved Pharmacology course, while Biotechnology Principles (BIOT7040) must be taken by students who have not completed an approved Biotechnology course program.
+Pharmacology Principles (PHPH5461) must be taken by students who have not completed an approved Pharmacology program, while Biotechnology Principles (BIOT7040) must be taken by students who have not completed an approved Biotechnology course program.